jafarlow/pocket-bookshelf-front-end/README.md

 art and have that displayed somewhere.
 This information which would be pulled from Wikipedia would be displayed in the same collapsed section as the Update and Remove buttons.
+On the front end I would like a user to be able to sort their collection alphabetically by album title or by album artist.

 PLANNING AND DEVELOPMENT PROCESS
 I started out thinking big-picture, and I frequently needed to reel myself in